COME AND SAY HI AT CANADA BLOOMS

 A remarkably sexy butternut squash (shown here) provided the inspiration.
 The “buttocks” of this squash had somehow managed to insinuate themselves into the backyard fence of a garden in downtown Toronto.
 After I wrote about her curves in my Toronto Star gardening column — and they ran the photo — it got me thinking: Why not a book about plants and sex?
 Could be fun.
 Thus The Untamed Garden was born.

 What the book is — and where to buy it:

 - Easy-to-read. entertaining chapters that follow the “arc” of a love affair.

 - Packed with remarkable illustrations and photographs.
 Some are contemporary, others are classic paintings by famous artists of bygone days, like Leonardo da Vinci.

 - Buy (or order it ) at any bookstore.
 Or get it online from Indigo or Amazon.

 - Also published as an E-book.
 Go to Amazon or Indigo for instructions on how to download it.

-My colourful little book on growing food in the city (which won Silver at the Canadian Cookbook Awards in late 2011) is being translated into Turkish.
-The largest and oldest publisher in Turkey, called Inkilap, has bought rights to the book and will bring out a local edition in 2013.
-There are apparently legions of rooftop gardeners in Istanbul, the capital city, so here’s hoping for big sales!
+My colourful little book on growing food in the city (which won Silver at the Canadian Cookbook Awards in late 2011) is now on sale in Turkey under the name Sehirdeki Bahce.
+The largest and oldest publisher in Turkey, called Inkilap, bought rights to the book from Firefly, the North American publisher.
+There are apparently legions of rooftop gardeners in Turkey’s sophisticated capital city, Istanbul, so here’s hoping for big sales!